cgoldber/Cookie-Generator/README.md

 to inform our final decisions.

 After evaluating all of the new recipe’s fitness, the fittest half of both the new recipes and the previous generation’s recipes (the first generation uses the inspiring set as the previous generation) crosses over and mutates again, creating a new generation of recipes.
 After all the generations have executed, the fittest recipe is written into the fittest recipe folder along with its corresponding baking instructions.

-Then a spotify playlist for the user based on the emotion to cook with.
-The playlist is made by randomly choosing a song that aligns with the emotion and then creating a 30 song playlist around that song.
+Included in the instructions is the direction to listen to a random song that aligns with the user's chosen emotion.

 ## More on Evaluation Metrics